cccareers/web-dev-intro-100/11-more-karel.md

-# EXERCISE 11: Karel the Robot
+# EXERCISE 11: More Karel

 ## Description